looknni/persioni/README.md

 emerge --ask www-client/google-chrome
 google-chrome-stable --gtk-version=4 # Chrome needs to be instructed to use gtk4 in order to use IM such as fcitx5.

-# To update all installed packages to the latest available versions
-emaint --auto sync ?? emaint -a sync
 # Any configuration file changes should be addressed, this can be managed by dispatch-conf:
 dispatch-conf
 # After the update, Portage recommends running